If you're looking for the best wireless keyboard, we've got you covered right here.

 Then, there's whether you go membrane or mechanical.
 For typists, it's an easy win for mechanical keyboards because of a more substantial and arguably satisfying keypress.

-They can be more expensive than their membrane, or scissor actuated counterparts, but they should also last longer, too, although it's worth noting that even many of the best gaming keyboards under 50 are mechanical, if you're wanting to experience the feeling of switches on a budget.
+Mechanical keyboards can be more expensive than their membrane counterparts, but they should also last longer, too, although it's worth noting that even many of the best gaming keyboards under 50 are mechanical, if you're wanting to experience the feeling of switches on a budget.

 For wireless keyboards also, battery life is integral as you'll want something that can last for several days without needing to be charged up again.
 This is likely to be affected by if you want any backlighting or not.